BanZ-Development/SaveTheCowBoy/Planning.md

 # Main Ideas

-You can find designs on Figma
+You can find designs on Figma and
 Back End Planning on Github

 ## Required Features